COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

 Home > Be Healthy > Health Library > Stevens-Johnson syndrome

-Stevens-Johnson syndrome (erythema multiforme major) is a rare but serious condition that causes sores that are like boils on the mucous membranes of the mouth, nose, genitals, and eyelids.
-A widespread skin rash of irregularly shaped, flat, purplish red spots also develops, which may be painful.
+Stevens-Johnson syndrome (erythema multiforme major) is a rare but serious condition that causes sores that are like boils on the mucous membranes of the mouth, nose, genitals, and eyes.
+A widespread skin rash of irregularly shaped, flat, purplish red spots also develops, which may be painful and peel off.

 Stevens-Johnson syndrome is usually caused by a reaction to a medicine.
 When this occurs, the person should stop taking the medicine.

-The condition may also result from an infection or a vaccination.
+The condition may result from an infection.
 Sometimes Stevens-Johnson syndrome develops as a reaction to donated body tissues or blood cells, which is called a graft-versus-host disease.
 In some people the cause is unknown.

-Recovery from Stevens-Johnson syndrome may be slow, taking up to 6 weeks.
+Recovery from Stevens-Johnson syndrome may be slow.
+It may take weeks or months to get better based on how bad the condition is.
 Treatment includes a soft diet and oral and IV fluids to prevent dehydration.
 A doctor will treat mouth and eye sores.
 In some cases, skin grafts are needed.